Arelle/ixbrl-viewer/README.md

 ## Running Unit Tests

-In order to run the javascript unit tests you need to make sure that you have the following javascript dependency installed:
+In order to run the javascript unit tests make sure that you have installed all of the npm requirements.
-    * babel-plugin-transform-es2015-modules-commonjs

-Run the following command to run javascript unit tests:
-`npm run test`
+Run the following command to run javascript unit tests: `npm run test`

 In order to run the python unit tests make sure that you have pip installed requirements-dev.txt.